aslak3/matrix-display/README.md

 Clearly the scope for such a display as this is fairly limitless.
 The following is a randomly ordered list of ideas.
 Some of these changes are possible without touching the firmware code.

-* Display share price (stock) information.
-This would be fairly easy to do, and it is only really a question of how to obtain the raw data.
-There are many paid for services providing share price information, and there are probably free ones as well.
 * Display the latest sports scores.
 * Display a list of the newest YouTube videos for creators the user is subscribed to.
 * Somehow suppress the transport information screen when it's not needed.
 Unsure how this could be done though.